SerhiiCho/timeago-docs/docs/versions/v3/contribute.md

 description: Manual for contributing to the Timeago project by adding a new language support
 ---

-# Contribute translation
+# Contribute Translation
 You can contribute a language support in 3 simple steps.
 All you need to do is to copy/paste several files and change them to match the language that you want to add.

 ## Step 1.
-Add language set file
+Add Language Set File
 Language set files live in [langs](https://github.com/SerhiiCho/timeago/tree/main/langs) directory.
 Each translation file is a JSON object with the name matching the [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) standard of the language that you want to add.

 These files follow the [CLDR Specifications](https://cldr.unicode.org/index/cldr-spec/plural-rules) for plural rules for each language.
 Keep in mind that the only required field that we need to define for time unit is `other`, since this field is used as a fallback if no other rule matches.